itayl2/motion-meta-user-app/README.md

 #### Secrets Manager (`SecretsManager`)
 - Used for fetching the credentials based on customer name from AWS Secrets Manager.
-- Currently mocked to keep this demo implementation short.
+- Currently, mocked to keep this demo implementation short.

 #### Credentials Manager (`CredentialsManager`)